From top: Fairuza (The Craft); Kathleen Hannah (Punk Singer); Sianoa Smit-McPhee (Cheerleaders) |

 (1996) Dir.
 Andrew Fleming

-That's all fine, what sticks in my craw, as a doe-eyed boy, is that poor Robin Tunney doesn't think to wish for deliverance from her crippling phobias and instead indulges her masochistic attraction to one of those backwards baseball cap-wearing rapey douchebags so endemic to teenage movies, and even worse he's played by Skeet "the poor man's Johnny Depp" Ulrich.
-Man- and then she lets Balk walk all over her with some paltry snake 'glimmers' and some Voodoo god of everything named Manon (though it sounds like she's saying Manos, as in Hands of Fate).
+That's all fine, what sticks in my craw (as someone who saw this at the multiplex in its initial run) is that poor Robin Tunney doesn't think to wish for deliverance from her crippling phobias and instead indulges her masochistic attraction to one of those backwards baseball cap-wearing rapey douchebags so endemic to teenage movies.
+Even worse, he's played by Skeet "the poor man's Johnny Depp" Ulrich.
+Man- and then she lets Balk walk all over her with some paltry snake 'glimmers' and some voodoo hoodoo evoking someone named Manon (though it sounds like she's saying Manos, as in Hands of Fate).
 Weird trivia fact: the witchery consultant didn't want them to invoke a real spirit, lest they offend a Wiccan or two, or encourage young girls to summon things they wouldn't be able to control --the way the proliferation of Ouija boards in the seventies led to a glut of summoned demons still keeping investigative ghost shows busy to this day!
+Balk tried to get as much in as she could, but didn't get to change her lines to mention a real god--which is why she buries the name in a kind of Spanish-sounding vowel blur.

-So there's some troublesome stretches of Tunney running around her house whining and puling, and believing in the snake and bug hallucinations, wherein we root for Balk's by-then quite unhinged stalker; and the almost DC comics-level morality hanging under all the karma has a troublesome subtextual implication that teenage girls can't be trusted with any kind of real power, presuming they'll throw it all away on petty revenge, vanity, financial gains and douchebag boys.
-Maybe that's true, but drab sermons are not why we're here.
-We want to see the douchebag boys get thrown out of a second story window real good, and to see Fairuza tear it up (and she does; she's a real witch in real life and her summoning scenes have a solid orgasmic power).
-We don't want to see Tunney trailing after the mayhem in judgmental horror, so girls watching will know that taking occult revenge against snickering date rapists is wrong, since you might hurt their feelings.
+That's kinda the deal for the moral climax--waiting for Tunnney to grow a pair rather than whining and simpering while Balk overwhelms her darkened home with snake and bug hallucinations.
+(Dude, she'd never be able to eat dinner with my square parents while tripping on mescaline, not to brag).
+The almost DC comics-level morality hanging under all the karma has a troublesome subtextual implication that teenage girls can't be trusted with any kind of real power, presuming they'll throw it all away on petty revenge, vanity, financial gains and douchebag boys.
+Therefore renouncing all their magic and submitting to the more level-headed patriarchy is the real power.
+Fuck off, you second guess bad faith restoration specialist!
+We want to see the douchebag boys get thrown out of a second story window real good, and to see Fairuza tear it up (and she does; her summoning scenes have a solid orgasmic power).
+We don't want to see Tunney trailing after the mayhem in judgmental horror, just so girls watching will know that taking occult revenge against snickering date rapists is wrong, since you might hurt their feelings.
 In other words, while it's not quite as grrl-empowering as Night of the Comet, it sure beats Tank Girl!

 -----------